Ravi-Chandra2709/Apriori-Algorithm/README.md

 # Apriori Algorithm Implementation

 This repo is implementation of the Apriori algorithm to generate association rules based on user-supplied minimum support and minimum confidence values.
-The program processes input data from a file (`small.txt`) and produces various output files containing frequent itemsets, association rules, information summary, and visualizations as specified in the project description.
+The program processes input data from a file (`small.txt`) and produces various output files containing frequent itemsets, association rules, information summary, and visualizations.

 ## Objective